 It will also help next time you teach the same topic.
 If the timing was wrong or the activities did not fully occupy the learners, you may want to change some aspects of the lesson next time.

-There is no need to re-plan a successful lesson every year, but it is always good to learn from experience.
+There is no need to re-plan a successful lesson every year, but it is always good to learn from experience and to incorporate improvements next time.

 Summary evaluation